Open-Ended Straight Draw

 Open-ended straight draw (OESD): quick definition

-An open-ended straight draw (also called an outside or double-ended straight draw) is when you have four cards to a straight and can complete it by hitting either end .
-It’s a type of straight draw.
+An open-ended straight draw (also called an outside or double-ended straight draw) is when you have four cards to a straight and can complete it by hitting either end.
+It is one specific shape of straight draw, and most of the time it has 8 outs.

 Quick odds (rule of thumb):